Bay of Blood

 At times Bava’s camera lingers longingly whilst gazing at the various wounds that are inflicted throughout the increasingly bloody proceedings with an almost fetishistic indulgence.
 The director does over use his zoom lens at times but this adds a kitschy level of enjoyment, as do the marvellous seventies set designs and costumes.

 Bava makes excellent use of the idyllic location and whether it is reflecting the blue sky and gleaming sun or rippling under an ominous moon; the bay never looks anything short of moody and bewitching.

-The cruel and somewhat sadistic irony of the climax in which the two final killers standing are gunned down by their own children is certainly a memorable one and rounds of the cynical nihilism of the story fittingly.
+The cruel irony of the climax in which the two final killers standing are gunned down by their own children is certainly a memorable one and rounds out the cynical nihilism of the story fittingly.
 Even by today’s standards, many of the slayings are brutal and quite shocking, and Bava revels in presenting them with directorial panache and chutzpah.